Battle of Paterna: The battle

 After besieging the city, Ferdinand I found the city's defenses to be extremely resilient and determined that it would be impossible to take them by an assault.
 The king therefore decided to call for a general retreat from the city.
 The Muslim defenders of Valencia exited the city and began to harass the retreat of the Leonese forces.
 At Paterna, approximately five kilometers from Valencia on the left bank of the Turia, the Leonese troops set an ambush for the pursuing forces.
-Catching the Valencian attackers completely by surprise, they were wiped out almost to a man.
+The Valencian attackers were surprised and wiped out almost to a man.
 It was said that Abd al-Malik only escaped due to the speed of his horse.

 The poet Abu Ishaq al-Tarasuní related the occurrences of the battle in the following verses translated from Spanish:

 "The Christians were clad in bright armour, but ye were arrayed in silken robes of various colours.

 Partana is the spot where your valour and their cowardice became once more manifest."